Fix a Towel Radiator That Keeps Filling with Air

 The bleed valve on a towel radiator is located at the top and can be either on the left side or the right.
 Most are square-shaped to fit the radiator valve key and usually have a slot or notch in it so you can turn it using a flat screwdriver.

-A fix for a towel radiator that constantly needs bleeding
+A fix for a towel radiator that constantly needs bleeding.

 If after checking other radiators in the system, the best fix would be to purchase a towel rail made from better material, such as brass or aluminium with a chrome finish which although costs more, will give a better performance and work to reduce effects of trapped air inside them.